apache/flink/docs/dev/table/streaming/time_attributes.md

 For more information about time handling in Flink, see the introduction about [Event Time and Watermarks]({{ site.baseurl }}/dev/event_time.html).

-This pages explains how time attributes can be defined for time-based operations in Flink's Table API & SQL.
+This page explains how time attributes can be defined for time-based operations in Flink's Table API & SQL.

 * This will be replaced by the TOC
 {:toc}